cstuartroe/sauna/templates/README.md

 There is a set of nouns which commonly appear as the possessum of other nouns, indicating a physical position or some other type of relationship.

-An example of such a noun is *mu* "inside":
+An example of such a noun is `inside` "inside":

 ```
-tiuruo   muretti          naro
 home-GEN inside-P2/3S-LOC be-NPT-S2/3S
-"He is inside the house."
+He is inside the house.
 ```

-Some such nouns conventionally only appear with a particular case, such as *ki*, which may mean "companion," but which almost always appears in the equative case with a comitative meaning:
+Some such nouns conventionally only appear with a particular case, such as `companion`, which may mean "companion," but which almost always appears in the equative case with a comitative meaning:

 ```
-kunive    kinissi           yatos
 woman-TOP companion-P1S-EQU go-PST-S2/3S
-"The woman went with me."
+The woman went with me.
 ```

-Other positional nouns don't require any case marking to be understood with an oblique meaning, such as *tuppe* "without":
+Other positional nouns don't require any case marking to be understood with an oblique meaning, such as `without` "without":

 ```
-tuppemmit
 without-P1P
-"without us"
+without us
 ```

 #### Adpositional relationals

 The adpositional cases, being based on the genitive case, actually originate as relational nouns.
-The possession suffix has been dropped from the adpositional case suffixes, but the same roots can also function similarly to *tuppe* "without", as standalone relational with a possession suffix.
+The possession suffix has been dropped from the adpositional case suffixes, but the same roots can also function similarly to `without` "without", as standalone relational with a possession suffix.
 This is preferred over putting first person pronouns in the adpositional cases, and permissible for second and third persons rather than using a pronoun if there is no risk of ambiguity, but may not be used with an actual noun possessor.

 ```
-*so       arenane       okote
- that-NOM 1S.polite-ALL give-CNJ
+*that-NOM 1S.polite-ALL give-CNJ
-"Give it to me."
+Give it to me.
 ```

 ```
-so       nin     okote
 that-NOM ALL-P1S give-CNJ
-"Give it to me."
+Give it to me.
 ```

 ```
-so       sieni         okoron
 that-NOM 2S.formal-ALL give-NPT-S1S
-"I'll give it to you."
+I'll give it to you.
 ```

 ```
-so       nit       okoron
 that-NOM ALL-P2/3S give-NPT-S1S
-"I'll give it to you/him/her."
+I'll give it to you/him/her.
 ```

 ```
-so       kunieni   okoron
 that-NOM woman-ALL give-NPT-S1S
-"I'll give it to the woman"
+I'll give it to the woman
 ```

 ```
-*so       kunie     nit       okoron
- that-NOM woman-GEN ALL-P2/3S give-NPT-S1S
+*that-NOM woman-GEN ALL-P2/3S give-NPT-S1S
-"I'll give it to the woman"
+I'll give it to the woman
 ```

 ## Verbs